Simon Parkin

 During the past decade Parkin has contributed to The New York Times, Harper's, the Guardian, New Statesmen, BBC and a variety of other publications

 His work has been featured in 'The Best American Nonrequired Reading'.
-He is a finalist in the Foreign Press Association Media Awards and recipient of two awards from the Society of Professional Journalists.
+He is a finalist in the Foreign Press Association Media Awards, the Orwell Prize and Royal Society Book Prizes, and winner of the Wingate Prize.

-Parkin is the author of several books, including 'Death by Video Game', a New York Times Book Review 'Recommended Read', and 'A Game of Birds and Wolves', a work of narrative non-fiction set during the Second World War.
+Parkin is the author of several books, including 'A Game of Birds and Wolves', a work of narrative non-fiction set during the Second World War.
 The book was shortlisted for the Mountbatten Prize, and described by the New Yorker as "vivid and engaging."

-Parkin grew up in London, graduated from King’s College, and now lives in West Sussex.
+Parkin grew up in South London, graduated from King’s College, and now lives in West Sussex.